brandur/sorg/content/nanoglyphs/014-local-first.md

 ## Local only (#local-only)

 One of the Indonesia's downsides that we railed against for a long time before finally becoming accustomed to, was its internet access.
 The dive resorts we visited claimed to offer it, but it was a web that was life worse than death.
-We'd frustrate ourselves to no end trying in vain to visit our usual fair, watching the progress bar inch across the screen before unceremoniously terminating in failure, and trying the reload button ten times before abandoning the project in frustration.
+We'd frustrate ourselves endlessly trying in vain to visit our usual online fair, watching the progress bar inch across the screen before unceremoniously terminating in failure, and trying the reload button ten times before abandoning the project in frustration.
 My dad would manage to send a daily email blast to the outside world with a few down-rezed images, but only by waking up around 6 AM and getting ahead of the game.
 One person might have luck, but two or more brought the system to a grinding halt so complete that no one got through.

 We probably could have pre-empted the problem by acquiring some LTE SIM cards in advance -- it's the type of country that skipped hard lines and went straight to wireless infrastructure, but we were staying on tiny islands where big retail amounted to window stands selling potato chips and cigarettes.
 The better answer was to log off for a few weeks and just ... relax.
 The first few days were excruciating.
 We were recent ex-smokers, reaching for a pack for the tenth time that day only to find it wasn't there.
 But once it was done, we were living a rare from of bliss available to very few in the modern world.
 Dive.
 Eat.
 Read.